rupinder-developer/MySQLees/README.md

         })
 ```

-### Model.destroyConnection()

-If you would like to close the connection and remove it from the pool, use Model.destroyConnection() instead.
+If you would like to close the connection and remove it from the pool, use `Model.destroyConnection()` instead.
 The pool will create a new connection the next time one is needed.

 ## Data Types Reference